Ribbon Cable Current Rating

 IDC connector current rating

+The current carrying capacity of your connection scheme depends not only on the current capability of the wires but also the current specification of the interconnects.
 The current rating of most IDC sockets is 1.0A (for example Assmann IDC sockets), for all connections simultaneously.
 However, some sockets are capable of handling more current.
 In particular, the 3M™ 891 Series IDC ribbon cable socket is rated as follows,

 |Current capability in Amps|